Scientific: Ruellia peninsularis

 USDA 9-10 (arid regions are best)

-Form & Character: Evergreen shrub, upright to rounded, looks like Texas sage
+Form & Character: Upright to rounded, looks like Texas sage except for being more wirey and open, arid, recessive.

-Growth Habit: Moderate to 5' (slightly higher with regular irrigation) with equal spread, can maintain as 3' hedge
+Growth Habit: Mostly evergreen, woody, broadleaf perennial shrub, moderate growth rate to 5-feet tall (slightly higher with regular irrigation) and an equal spread, can be maintained as 3-feet tall hedge.

-Foliage/texture: 1" long green, opposite leaves on bright gray stems, viscid, medium fine texture
+Foliage/Texture: One-inch long, green, opposite leaves on bright gray stems, viscid, stems and leaves pubescent when young; medium fine texture.

-Flowers & fruits: Tubular pale purple to violet flowers to 1.0" wide on purple peduncles.
-Fruit inconspicuous
+Flowers & Fruits: Tubular pale purple to violet flowers to 1-inch wide on purple peduncles; fruits inconspicuous.

-Temperature: Hardy to 20 to 25oF, sparsely foliated in winter and even defoliates during severe cold snap but quickly recovers
+Temperature: Hardy to 25oF, sparsely foliated in winter and even defoliates during severe cold snap, but quickly recovers.

 Soil: Tolerant

-Watering: Drought tolerant but responds to supplemental water, especially when young
+Watering: Drought tolerant but responds well to supplemental water, especially when young, by increasing growth rate.
+However, if watered too heavily then foliar iron chlorosis can be expected.

-Pruning: Though occasional heading back will increase canopy density, most Baja ruellia in Phoenix urban landscapes end up being sheared by plant hacks into cylindrical or oblong beerkegs along with Leucophyllum.
+Pruning: Though occasional heading back will increase canopy density, most Baja ruellia in Phoenix urban landscapes end up being sheared along with Leucophyllum by the 'Horticultural clods of Phoenix' (aka 'Hort clods') into cylindrical, functional outdoor table tops or weird-looking, oblong beerkegs.

-Additional comments: Looks spindly without supplemental irrigation.
-A good less vigorous landscape substitute for Leucophyllum frutescens var. green cloud.
-A taxonomic note: Baja ruellia is a close relative to R. californica which grows exclusively in Baja.
+Additional comments: Baja ruellia looks spindly without supplemental irrigation.
+It is a good, less vigorous, landscape substitute for Leucophyllum frutescens var. green cloud.